cylc/cylc-doc/src/user-guide/writing-workflows/jinja2.rst

 filter or test is a single Python function in a source file with the same name as the function (plus ``.py`` extension).

-In the argument list of a filter or test function the first argument is the variable value to be filtered or tested, and subsequent arguments can be whatever is needed.
+In the argument list of a filter or test function, the first argument is the variable value to be filtered or tested, and subsequent arguments can be whatever is needed.
 Currently three custom filters are supplied: